Teen Driver Motor Vehicle Accidents

 - Keep both hands on the steering wheel and don't take your eyes off of the road.

 - New drivers should avoid transporting vehicle passengers.
 Since this may cause a distraction, it is unwise.

 - Stop adjusting the radio, heater, air conditioning, and mirrors if driving.

 Supervening, intervening causes of these wrecks can come into play.
 These include defective car parts.
 And they involve roadways in need of repair.
 But I am failing to perceive these threats or to take evasive action in negligence.

-For example, teen drivers can lose control and hit a power pole.
-And this is common after skidding on road debris.
+For example, teen drivers can lose control and hit a power pole or a tree after skidding on-road debris.
 But this is something an experienced driver would avoid.
-Many cases have vehicles colliding with animals and pedestrians.
+Many teen distraction cases see vehicles colliding with animals and pedestrians.

 Driving Tips for Teenagers.

 The first year a teenager drives a car is when they are likely to be in a crash.

 And here are some tips to help young drivers avoid a crash and drive safer:

 - Drivers and passengers should wear seatbelts.
 It is the law.
 Also, it is a way to reduce injuries in a collision.